Access Amazon Web Services services through Amazon PrivateLink - Amazon Virtual Private Cloud

 IP address types

-Amazon Web Services can support IPv6 through their private endpoints even if they do not support IPv6 through their public endpoints.
+Amazon Web Services services can support IPv6 through their private endpoints even if they do not support IPv6 through their public endpoints.
 Endpoints that support IPv6 can respond to DNS queries with AAAA records.

 Requirements to enable IPv6 for an interface endpoint